 8.4.
-Parameterizing SCMs using response functions
+Parameterizing iSCMs using response functions

-The following technique of "response functions" [BP94a] provides an example of an exogenous reparameterization.
+The following technique of "response functions" [BP94a] provides an example of an exogenous pushforward.
 It has been used-amongst others-to derive bounds on counterfactual probabilities and to obtain tests for valid instruments.
-Here we will explain the idea using an example rather than with a general formal treatment (in that way avoiding some heavy bookkeeping).